 At Oxford, Austrian student Anna von Graz (Jacqueline Sassard) is dating fellow student William (Michael York), whom she plans to marry, but she ends up sleeping with two unhappily married Oxford professors instead.

 Jozaburo Araki is the head of a famous family-owned wholesale pharmaceutical store with a well-established history.
 At present he is the Minister of Health and Welfare, and is considering ...
 See full summary »

 In Nazi-occupied Paris, the immoral art dealer, Robert Klein, leads a life of luxury, until a copy of a Jewish newspaper brings him to the attention of the police, linking him with a mysterious doppelgänger.
 Will Mr Klein clear his name?

-Young, attractive and vivacious, model Diana Scott is firmly decided to become rich and famous as well.
+Young, attractive and vivacious, model Diana Scott (Julie Christie) is firmly decided to become rich and famous as well.
 To succeed, she does not hesitate to take bold steps.
-After a while, she literally strikes gold: she meets Robert Gold, a well-known TV journalist, who not only introduces her into new social and professional circles, but also abandons his family to live with her.
+After a while, she literally strikes gold: she meets Robert Gold (Sir Dirk Bogarde), a well-known television journalist, who not only introduces her into new social and professional circles, but also abandons his family to live with her.
 Diana seems to have happily combined success and love.
-However, in those roaring sixties, others are ready to offer her even more money, fame, and, seemingly, fun than Robert can...Written by
+However, in those roaring sixties, others are ready to offer her even more money, fame, and, seemingly, fun than Robert can.Written by

 Eduardo Casais <email@example.com>